canonical/chisel-docs/docs/index.md

 # Chisel

-**Chisel** is a developer tool for extracting well-defined portions ({{package_slices}}) of Ubuntu packages.
+*Chisel** is a developer tool for extracting highly customized and specialized ({{package_slices}}) of Ubuntu packages to create compact, secure sotware.

-Chisel extracts specialized slices and only installs the necessary files from Ubuntu packages.

-Application creators need to be able to ship container images suited to their specific needs with a reduced attack surface and a small storage footprint .
-With Chisel, users can build a minimal root filesystem for each image by selecting only the necessary components from the full Ubuntu package set.
+Developers need to be able to create software suited to their specific needs with a reduced attack surface and a small storage footprint.
+With Chisel, users build a minimal root filesystem by selecting and installing only the necessary slices from the full Ubuntu package set.

-It operates similarly to a package manager, but for package slices, thus being particularly useful for supporting developers in the creation of hardened, tailored and fully functional container images.

 Read more about [Chisel’s security](https://documentation.ubuntu.com/chisel/en/latest/reference/security/).